Energy in the United Kingdom: Natural gas

 Gasfields include Amethyst gasfield, Armada gasfield, Easington Catchment Area, East Knapton, Everest gasfield and Rhum gasfield.

 A gas leak occurred in March 2012 at the Elgin-Franklin fields, where about 200,000 cubic metres of gas was escaping every day.
 Total missed out on about £83 million of potential income.

+In 2022, gas consumption in the United Kingdom was primarily attributed to the residential sector, which accounted for 73.1% of usage, while the commercial and public services sectors utilized 22.6%.
+Non-energy use represented 1.2% of the total gas consumption.

 Coal

+In 2021, coal consumption in the United Kingdom was primarily driven by the industrial sector, accounting for 72.9% of usage.
+Residential consumption followed at 23.3%, while commercial and public services sectors accounted for 0.9%.
+Non-energy use represented 2.2% of the total coal consumption.

-Coal power in England and Wales has reduced substantially in the beginning of the twenty-first century.
-The power stations known as the Hinton Heavies closed, and closure or conversion to biomass of the remaining coal plants is planned to complete by 2024.
+As of 30 September 2024, there is no coal power generation in the United Kingdom.
+Coal power in England and Wales reduced substantially in the beginning of the twenty-first century.
+The power stations known as the Hinton Heavies closed, and by the 2020s coal was rarely used for power generation.

 Electricity production from coal in 2018 was less than any time since the industrial revolution, with the first "coal free day" in 2017 and the first coal free week in 2019.
 Coal supplied 5.4% of UK electricity in 2018, down from 7% in 2017, 9% in 2016, 23% in 2015 and 30% in 2014.
 The UK Government announced in November 2015 that all the remaining 14 coal-fired power stations would be closed by 2025.
 In February 2020, the government said that it would consult on bringing the closure date forward to 2024.

-As of the end of 2020 there are only three active coal-fired power stations remaining on the UK Grid Network.
+On 30 September 2024, the final coal fired power station, Ratcliffe-on-Soar, closed bringing an end to the UK's use of coal to produce electricity.